Galois cohomology revisited: Proofs

-Let us show that the dimension group $H^1(Gal(\mathbf{C}|k), Aut_{\mathbf{C}}^{~ab}(V))$ is a stationary dimension group, i.e. $n_j=n=Const$ and $\varphi_j=\varphi=Const$.
-Indeed, notice that the shift $j\mapsto j+1$ in the RHS of formula (\ref{eq3.1}) corresponds to an automorphism of the group $Gal ~(\mathbf{C}|k)$.
-(Namely, the inductive limits $\varinjlim U_j$ and $\varinjlim U_{j+1}$ generate isomorphic profinite groups $Gal ~(\mathbf{C}|k)$.)
-Such an automorphism gives rise to the shift automorphism of the Galois cohomology (\ref{eq3.2}) and the corresponding dimension group (\ref{eq3.4}).
-But the dimension group admits the shift automorphism if and only if it is a stationary dimension group; this follows from [Blackadar 1986] \cite[Theorem 7.3.2]{B}. \end{proof}
+Let us show that the dimension group $H^1(Gal(\bar k|k), Aut_{\mathbf{C}}^{~ab}(V))$ is a stationary dimension group, i.e. $n_j=n=Const$ and $\varphi_j=\varphi=Const$.
+Indeed, notice that the shift $j\mapsto j+1$ in the RHS of formula (\ref{eq3.1}) corresponds to an automorphism of the group $Gal ~(\bar k|k)$.
+(Namely, the inductive limits $\varinjlim U_j$ and $\varinjlim U_{j+1}$ generate isomorphic profinite groups $Gal ~(\bar k|k)$.)
+Such an automorphism gives rise to an automorphism of the Galois cohomology (\ref{eq3.2}) and the corresponding dimension group (\ref{eq3.4}).
+It is not hard to see, that such a dimension group is stationary and is generated by the above automorphism, see [Blackadar 1986] \cite[Theorem 7.3.2]{B}. \end{proof}